DhruveshPotekar/Comparing-error-for-different-order-of-approximations/README.md

-# Comparing error using different degrees of approximation
+# Comparing error using different order of approximations
 In this we are going to compare the error generated due to different order of approximations.\

 The function is\